Bikalpa Dhara Bangladesh: 2008 elections and aftermath

 The party contested the 2008 elections independently, but won no seats during the elections.
 Party president Dr Chowdhury lost his security money for obtaining only about 5,000 votes in his Dhaka-6 constituency, and came third in his Munshiganj-1 constituency, where he was elected parliamentarian four times in the past.
 No other Bikalpa Dhara candidates were able to secure seats in the 9th Parliament.

 In the emergency presidium meeting on 31 December 2008 just two days after the elections, Dr Chowdhury and M A Mannan, party president and secretary-general took responsibility for the loss, and resigned from their party posts, being appointed chief adviser and adviser to the party respectively.
 They also congratulated Awami League for their historic win in the elections.
 Dhaka University's political science professor Nurul Amin Bepari and Mahi B. Chowdhury were appointed acting president and acting secretary-general, respectively.

 However, Dr Chowdhury and Mannan were reinstated to their respective roles within the party in April 2009 after a presidium meeting.

 2009 – present

 Chowdhury attended political iftars with both Prime Minister Sheikh Hasina (which Khaleda Zia boycotted) and Khaleda Zia (which Sheikh Hasina boycotted).

 Stances

-Present government
+Awami League government

-Bikalpa Dhara believes that the present Awami League-led Grand Alliance has failed in fulfilling their duties as the government, and a scheme of having fresh elections at the earliest must be hatched.
+Bikalpa Dhara believed that the Awami League-led Grand Alliance had failed in fulfilling their duties as the government, and a scheme of having fresh elections at the earliest must be hatched.